New features in SPS 6.1:

-Joining your One Identity Safeguard for Privileged Sessions (SPS) deployment to your One Identity Safeguard for Privileged Passwords (SPP) deployment now supports the Sessions-initiated (SPS-initiated) workflow as well.
+You can join your One Identity Safeguard for Privileged Sessions (SPS) deployment to your One Identity Safeguard for Privileged Passwords (SPP) deployment using the SPS web interface.
 For details, see "Joining SPS to SPP" in the Administration Guide.